 There is a high chance that you need both platforms in your marketing arsenal.
 Your CDP can handle the segmentation and creation of look-alike audiences, while you might use a DMP to target these audiences in your preferred advertising platform.

-A CDP is defined as a Marketer-managed system designed to collect customer data from all sources, normalize it and build unique, unified profiles of each individual customer.
-That should not be interpreted as that only Marketers should manage and work with it.
+A CDP is a Marketer-managed system designed to collect customer data from all sources, normalize it and build unique, unified profiles of each individual customer.
+However, this does not mean that only Marketers should manage and work with it.
+This is one of the most ubiquitous CDP misconceptions.

 Sure, Marketers should drive the implementation since they are the ones who have defined the use cases and will be responsible for proving the ROI.
 However, IT should be involved as well, at least during the partner selection and the initial implementation of the solution.
 That will ensure that major technical hiccups will be avoided or spotted early in the process.
 In addition, keep in mind that the CDP will be ideally connected to the existing Data Warehouse (or Data Lake) hence IT involvement is needed for a smooth project.